TrySucceed/Meeting-data/README.md

 # Meeting-data
-This will take the data from a meeting and process it in summarized terms
+This will take the data from a meeting supplied by two files and process it in summarized terms.

+The data it will return is in the following catories:

+individual
+	Total time speaking
+	percentage the individual spent speaking of total time during the meeting longest speaking duration
+	shortest speaking duration
+	times spoken
+group
+	expected duration
+	actual duration
+	percentage over (negative for short)
+Historical
+	average over for common catagories
+	mean over for common catagories

+problems:
+converting times to a useable format switihing displaying to be within the class, not in driver making makefile